The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Results and Analysis

-\paragraph{Limitations} This study is not without limitations.
-First, we sampled influencers in seven specific genres.
-In our dataset, we found much variability between the genres in content as well as style.
-We identified genres most important for children and adolescents, yet know that TikTok is extremely varied, and other genres exist.
-Thus, it is yet to verify that our results generalize across TikTok.
-Second, we applied the Schwartz personal values theory to define and identify values.
+Forth, we applied the Schwartz personal values theory to define and identify values.
 This theory was tested across cultures and in hundreds of samples across the world \cite{Sagiv2022}, and is considered the leading theoretical framework of values in social science.
 At the same time, the theory was not constructed specifically within the context of social media, and does not focus on unique aspects of this context.
 Specialized theories can add information for future investigation \cite{shifman2025expression}.

-Last, in our analysis, we utilized two MLMs, and two LLMs. the use of other models may offer different results, and future studies can extend this investigation further.
+Finally, while this work explored the use of an array of strong models -- new models, announced periodically, may offer a different perspective (e.g., significant improvement of the direct pipeline).